johnf19/gtk_wordlist_flashcards/README.md

 ![alt_text](https://github.com/johnf19/gtk_wordlist_flashcards/blob/main/delete.png)

 ## Incompleted:
 * Easy/ Normal/ Hard marking method.
-Every word has an power elements, default is 3 and should be affected by choose which difficulty mark.
+Every word has an power elements, default is 3 and should be affected by choose different difficulty mark.
 * The random flashcard should be power weighted.
 Words will be more possibility to show in flashcard test with higher power.

 ### Flashcard Test